 A Response Document setting out the comments received and initial officer responses to them has been published and is available on the Worcestershire County Council website at:

-Worcestershire County Council state that comments received have been considered and amendments will be made to the relevant documents as necessary.
+Worcestershire County Council subsequently stated that comments received had been considered and amendments would be made to the relevant documents as necessary.

-Following consideration of all responses received by Worcestershire County Council, the Minerals Local Plan will then be submitted to the Secretary of State for independent examination
+Following consideration of all responses received by Worcestershire County Council, the Minerals Local Plan has been submitted to the Secretary of State for independent examination.